trinaldi/writeon-web/README.md

 ## Docker

-As of 2022-12-29` we also have a `Dockerfile` and `docker-compose.yml`.
+We also have a `Dockerfile` and `docker-compose.yml`.
 The first is a set of instructions to build a Docker image of the app whereas the second is used to run a container of the image.

 Make sure ypu have [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/install/) installed.
 With the Docker service running, type: